-It is caused by a nasal reaction to small airborne particles called allergens (substances that cause an allergic reaction).
+A nasal reaction to small airborne particles called allergens (substances that cause an allergic reaction) is the cause of allergies.
 In some people, these particles also cause reactions in the lungs (asthma) and eyes (allergic conjunctivitis).
 One of the first steps in treating any allergic condition is to avoid or minimize exposure to the allergens that cause the condition.

 Identifying The Allergen